ShunSakurai/asana-navigator/README.md

 Common:
 - The features are automatically enabled when you are on an Asana task page
-- Please reload the Asana task page if this extension doesn't work well
+- Please reload the Asana task page if this extension doesn't work well, especially after it was updated to a new version
 - In incognito mode, features that interact with Asana API don't work

 ## Special thanks